pratikgajjar/rustio/README.md

 # rustio

-## Optimizing network calls in Rust using Axum, Hyper, and Tokio libraries: an RCA
+## Unleashing Rust's Network Performance: Achieving an 11x Increase in throughput with Axum, Hyper, and Tokio

 #### Scenario
 Nginx and Rust server are running on separate ec2 instance c6a.large in same network.